 If you elect to run an existing action, a dropdown appears, listing all the merge actions applicable to the object or report from which you are running the merge

-action.
-In this case, you also have the option to edit the merge action before running it.
+In this first step, you also have the option to edit the merge action before running it, by checking the "Edit this action" box.
 If you do not choose to edit, clicking the "Next" button causes selected

 merge action to run immediately.
 If, however, you choose to edit the merge action, you will be stepped through the wizard just as if you were creating a new merge